vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Create a market on any underlying.
+Propose a market on any underlying.

 ## Requirements